 Make the most of the opportunity to excel in your portfolio – you could be eligible for an unconditional offer.

-We want to acknowledge your potential (as evidenced by your performance), as well as your commitment to us as an applicant.
+We want to acknowledge your potential, as well as your commitment to us as an applicant.
 An unconditional offer allows you to focus on your upcoming examinations and begin planning for your university career.

 You can submit your portfolio anytime to firstname.lastname@example.org